We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Poison ivy dermatitis occurs as a result of contact with urushiol, an oil that is found in all parts of the poison ivy plant.
-Although some people are not sensitive to this oil and never develop symptoms, around 85 percent of people will experience a rash upon contact with poison ivy.
+Poison ivy rash occurs due to physical contact with urushiol, an oil within the poison ivy plant.
+Although some people are not sensitive to this oil and never develop symptoms, most individuals experience a rash upon touching poison ivy.

-Recognizing and avoiding poison ivy in all four seasons is the most important step that can be taken in reducing the risk of poison ivy dermatitis.
+Recognizing and avoiding poison ivy across all four seasons can help reduce the risk of poison ivy dermatitis.

 - leaf edges may be smooth or notched

 - it grows either as a vine or a small shrub

 - it grows throughout the United States except for Alaska, Hawaii, and parts of the West Coast

 The leaves change also color with the seasons:

 - Fall: orange, red, or yellow

 Poison ivy may also have whitish-yellow berries or greenish-white flowers.